Ronny019/My-Projects/README.md

 4. Prediction of Covid-19 Cases in India (Covid19_India) - Call "**python Covid19_India.py**"

 5. Classification of Images of Pokemons (Pokemon_Classification) - Contains the jupyter notebook of classification of images of pokemon.
 The dataset used contains 4 pokemons.
 Make sure the file 4_pokemons.zip is present at the directory **./tmp/** .
-The file can be found at **https://drive.google.com/file/d/1I7-3NUBpEQDPo5dwyihiH9WDq5fJ67nA/view?usp=sharing** It is recommended to run this in a system with GPU support of tensorflow.
+The file can be found at **https://drive.google.com/file/d/1I7-3NUBpEQDPo5dwyihiH9WDq5fJ67nA/view?usp=sharing** It is recommended to run this in a system with GPU support of tensorflow. the two notebooks contain my two different architectures I have used to solve the problem.